Saturday, February 9, 2019

 This changes everything!

-I’m currently reading a biography of John Quincy Adams and that got me thinking of one of the major accomplishments in his remarkable career – one that was immortalized in the great Speilberg movie, Amistad which tells the story of a group of slaves who were able to win their freedom with Adams help in the Supreme Court long before slavery was abolished in this country.
-There is one poignant scene in the main character is given a copy of the Bible by an Abolitionist.
+One of my favorite movies is the Steven Speilberg movie, Amistad.
+If you know it, Amistad tells the story of a group of slaves who were able to win their freedom with the help of John Quincy Adams in the Supreme Court long before slavery was abolished in this country.
+There is a poignant scene when the main character is given a copy of the Bible by an Abolitionist.
 However, he speaks no English and had never heard of Jesus Christ and so he doesn’t know what the book is.
-But, it has pictures in it; and the illustrations fascinated him.
-At one point, two of them are alone in their jail cell.
-One thinks that the other carries the book everywhere simply to impress people and he says to the one looking at the Bible, “No one is watching you here, you can put the book down.”
-But the other responds saying, “No, I think I have figured out the story.”
+But the illustrations in this Bible fascinated him.
+At one point, two of the slaves are alone in their jail cell.
+One thinks that the other carries the book simply to impress people and he says, “No one is watching you here, you can put the book down.”
+But the other responds, “No, I think I have figured out the story.”
 Pointing to the pictures he says, “See, things were very bad for these people, it was a dark time, and they were oppressed.
 Worse even than us.”
 He flips a page to the scene at the manger in Bethlehem, “But, see here, this boy was born and that changed everything.”
 Referring to the drawing which depicts Christ with a halo he said, “You can see that he was very important, even the sun followed him where ever he went.”

-Our Scriptures today likewise place before us three people - Isaiah, Paul and Peter.
-And they too have an experience of God’s presence that changes everything.
+Our Scriptures today place before us three people - Isaiah, Paul and Peter.
+Each of them have an experience of God that changes everything.
 Isaiah sees the Lord seated on a high and lofty throne.
 God’s presence shakes the door of his house.
-His reaction, “Woe is me, I am doomed.”
+His reaction, “My eyes have seen the King, the Lord of Hosts!”
 Paul recounts his own unworthiness at having been called to be an apostle, despite his own persecution of the church.
 Paul’s reaction?
-“By the grace of God I am what I am, and his grace to me has not been ineffective.”
-And then Peter, at Jesus’ command catches a miraculous amount of fish.
+“By the grace of God I am what I am, and His grace has not been ineffective.”
+And Peter, at Jesus’ command catches a miraculous amount of fish.
 His reaction?
 “Depart from me Lord, for I am a sinful man.”

-But, I think our readings are asking each of us today– how do we react to that presence?
-We could respond like Isaiah, Paul and Peter who shrink away from God because of a recognition of our sinfulness.
+Our celebration of the Holy Mass today is asking us – how do I react to God’s presence?
+Am I blind to God, not even aware that He is here?
+Do I shy away from God because I know my sinfulness?
 Yet it is precisely because we are sinners that God comes to us; to transform us by His Grace.
-Just think of the power of the prayer that we say just before receiving the Eucharist – “Lord I am not worthy that you should enter under my roof, but only say the word and my soul shall be healed” – the power of that prayer is not in our recognition of our unworthiness, but in the trust that through God’s word – God only needs to utter a simple, Divine word – and we are saved and healed.
-Even in the moments when we feel the greatest distance from God; the most lost in our sin or despair; God is always present to us waiting to transform us in His love and Grace.
+Just think of the powerful prayer we say just before receiving Communion – “Lord I am not worthy…but only say the word and my soul shall be healed” – the power of that prayer is in our trust that through God’s word we are healed and saved.
+Even in the moments when we feel the greatest distance from God; He is always present waiting to transform us in His love and Grace.